pinhotx/pinhotx/README.md

 <br clear="both">

 <h4 align="center">Lab.
 Technician at Federal Institute of Education, Science and Technology from São Paulo (IFSP) </h4>

-- 🌱 I’m currently learning about Computer Network
-- 🔭 I’m currently studying blender for Vtubing
+- 🔭 I’m currently studying Computer Network
 - 👯 I’m looking to collaborate on open source projects about education
-- 🤔 I’m looking for help with learning Elixir
+- 🤔 I’m looking for help with Streaming and Vtubing
 - 💬 Ask me about anything

 <div align="center">